mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 "Gi- Annu.
 We must find the boat and get you to safety."

-"Boat?
-Safety?
-Bah - they're both gone."
+"The boat is gone."

 "What do you mean?"

-"He took it," thi said.
+"He... took it," thi said.
 Her voice was cryptic and longing tone.

 "...Who?"